mpneuried/tcs_mail_node_client/README.md

 #### `Mail.reply( mails )`

 The Reply addresses the mail answers will send to.
-If set to null or an empty array the current **REPLY** will be cleared.
+If set to `false` the current **REPLY** will be cleared.
 If this method is not used the standard from `MailFactory.config.reply` will be used.

 **arguments**